JeremyRand/namecoin.org/_posts/2023-11-16-binary-encoding.md

 ---

 Electrum-NMC has recently undergone significant improvements aimed at refining the user experience and expanding functionality.
-The most prominent changes involve the introduction of three distinct tabs within the graphical user interface (GUI): Binary, Domain, and ASCII.
-The Binary tab now serves as a dedicated space for users to interact with the hexadecimal representations of names, providing a standardized and transparent view of binary data.
+The most prominent changes involve the introduction of three distinct tabs within the graphical user interface (GUI): Hex, Domain, and ASCII.
+The Hex tab now serves as a dedicated space for users to interact with the hexadecimal representations of names, providing a standardized and transparent view of binary data.
 The Domain tab focuses on simplifying interactions by allowing users to employ a simpler format like "name.bit" instead of the original "d/name" format.
 Meanwhile, the ASCII tab preserves the original format of registration, ensuring compatibility for users who prefer the original format.

 ## Graceful Handling of Invalid ASCII